pepijndevos/mapseflaps/README.md

 * served with https://github.com/pepijndevos/microtileserver-gl
 * styled with https://github.com/openmaptiles/maptiler-toner-gl-style

-In order to make tileserver-gl render the toner style, you need to edit `style.json` to use
+In order to make tileserver-gl render the toner style, you need to edit `style.json` to insert a valid API key for `glyphs` and use
 ```json
   "sources": {
     "openmaptiles": {